ClaudioESSilva/claudioessilva.github.io/content/post/2019-05-17-ups-i-have-deleted-some-data-can-you-put-it-back-dbatools-for-the-rescue.md

 <h2>Beyond default scripting options</h2>

-As I have demonstrated on my last post <a href="https://claudioessilva.eu/2019/05/15/scripting-sql-server-objects-with-dbatools-beyond-default-options/">Scripting SQL Server objects with dbatools – Beyond default options</a>, we can generate an object of `ScriptingOptions` and use the `-ScriptingOptionsObject` parameter available on the `Export-DbaScript` command to specify more than the defaults.
+As I have demonstrated on my last post [Scripting SQL Server objects with dbatools – Beyond default options](https://claudioessilva.eu/2019/05/15/scripting-sql-server-objects-with-dbatools-beyond-default-options/), we can generate an object of `ScriptingOptions` and use the `-ScriptingOptionsObject` parameter available on the `Export-DbaScript` command to specify more than the defaults.

 <h3>Exploring other options</h3>